TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Color/Properties/Opacity.rst

     ..  versionadded:: 13.3

-    If enabled, editors can select not only a color but also its opacity in a color element.
+    If enabled, editors can select not only a color but also adjust its opacity (how transparent the color should be) in a color element.

     Colors with an opacity are saved with the the `RRGGBBAA` color notation.